-Welcome to what I hope will become the first comprehensive Web journal about the 13th Mississippi Volunteer Infantry Regiment, C.S.A.—aspiring to be a sort of digital regimental.
+Welcome to the first comprehensive Web journal about the 13th Mississippi Volunteer Infantry Regiment, C.S.A.—a digital regimental.

 I am the proprietor, Dick Stanley, a descendant of one of the regiment’s soldiers, the Rev. Edward P. Stanley, a pre-war farmer who owned no slaves (though his stepfather owned a few) and a postwar Methodist minister and circuit rider.

 He was a private in The Minute Men of Attala, which was raised in Kosciusko, Attala County, in the spring of 1861.
 Edward P., who lost a leg to a bounding cannonball in the Battle of the Wilderness, was my great grandfather on my father’s side.